-This TMP identifies the need for both specific and groups of projects to meet the needs of growth and provides an estimate of total costs of these projects.
+This TMP identifies the need for both specific and groups of projects to meet the demands of growth and provides an estimate of total costs for these projects.
 The cost of a project may be shared in part or fully by local municipalities, rail authorities and senior levels of government.
-The following section discusses funding sources, including contributions from other levels of government.The estimated costs of the networks and related programs recommended in this update are \$12.4 billion for transit, \$496 million for active transportation and \$4.2 billion for roads.
-Additional cost would be required for annual rehabilitation, maintenance and end-of-life replacement of existing infrastructure such as reconstructing a road, replacing a bridge or a transit vehicle.
-It is anticipated that where technology is available the Region's existing fleet of fossil fueled vehicles will be replaced with a new hybrid or electric vehicle.
+The following section discusses funding sources, including contributions from other levels of government.
+Estimated initial capital costs of the networks and related programs recommended in this update are \$12.4 billion for transit, \$496 million for active transportation and \$4.2 billion for roads.
+Additional costs as part of asset lifecycle management would be required for annual rehabilitation, maintenance and end-of-life replacement of existing infrastructure such as reconstructing a road, replacing a bridge or a transit vehicle.
+It is anticipated that where technology is available and cost-effective the Region's existing fleet of fossil fueled vehicles will be replaced with new hybrid or electric vehicles.
 This cost would be included in the Region's asset management program.

-FIGURE 15: TMP projects are delivered in partnership with the Province of Ontario and local municipalities.
+[▲] FIGURE 15: TMP projects are delivered in partnership with the Province of Ontario and local municipalities.
 The two graphs show the percentage of capital cost between transit, active transportation and roads and York Region's share of those costs.